yuehaowong/devOpsDemo/README-AWS.md

 ### Part 8 - Set up ECR (Elastic Container Registry)

-We won't be using ECR immediately, but this will become useful when we incorporate Continuous Deployment from Travis-CI.
+We won't be using ECR immediately, but this will become useful when we incorporate Continuous Deployment from GitHub Actions.
 It's really easy to set up.

 1. #### Set up ECR
     - Head over to ECR from the Services menu and `Create a repository`.
 Let's name it `mm` for megamarkets.